 February 20, 2009 - The first trial involving a victim of the 1993 World Trade Center bombing and the Port Authority opens.
 Linda Nash is seeking up to $8 million in damages for the injuries she suffered in the attack.

-September 22, 2011 - New York Court of Appeals, in a four to three ruling, excludes the Port Authority from claims of negligence related to the 1993 bombing.
+September 22, 2011 - New York Court of Appeals, in a 4-3 ruling, excludes the Port Authority from claims of negligence related to the 1993 bombing.

-January 8, 2013 - The judgment in which Linda Nash was awarded $5.46 million for injuries suffered in the attack is dismissed based on the Port Authority's exclusion from liability.
+May 11, 2012 - The judgment in which Nash was awarded $5.46 million for injuries suffered in the attack is dismissed based on the Port Authority’s exclusion from liability.